 Chinese New Year is the occasion for brands to adapt their communication and their packaging to the joyful spirit of this period in China.
 2017 is under the sign of the Fire Rooster and different wines and spirits producers used this symbol in a very creative way.

 1. Wine from ” La Vieille Ferme “

-Launched by the Perrin family and distributed in China since 1995, La Vieille Ferme wines can by recognized thanks to their label, on which a chicken and a rooster are drawn.
+Launched by the Perrin family and distributed in China since 1995, La Vieille Ferme wines can be recognized thanks to their label, on which a chicken and a rooster are drawn.
 It was then the perfect opportunity for the year of the Fire Rooster to customize the labels.
-The result is eleven illustrations about the rooster that will be used in les Vins de la Vieille Ferme’s communication in Mainland China, Hong-Kong and Taiwan.
+The result is eleven illustrations about the rooster that will be used in les Vins de la Vieille Ferme’s communication in Mainland China, Hong Kong, and Taiwan.

 2. Dominique Piron

 Wine producer Dominique Piron has launched a special collection « Plaisir de Xi » (Xi’s pleasure), referring to the Chinese president XI Jinping.
 This special collection has been released after a request from his Chinese distributor.

 For Chinese New Year, Moet Hennessy’s Scotch brand Johnnie Walker launched an exclusive collection of only 90 bottles of his Blue Label Scotch.
 Printed in gold with Chinese calligraphy, the collection is available from premium retailer Asher BWS in Singapore, at a price of S$330 (around €220).